 From its genesis in 1874 it came to found and shape not only universities but the whole of American higher education.
 The Chautauqua movement was not a single, unified, coherent plan directed by a single individual or a group, it was, fundamentally, a response to an unspoken demand, a sensitive alertness to the cravings of millions of people for something better!
 (Joseph E. Gould, The Chautauqua Movement) Read more

 Ragged schools is a name commonly given after about 1840 to the many independently established 19th century charity schools in the United Kingdom which provided entirely free education and, in most cases, food, clothing, lodging and other home missionary services for those too poor to pay.
+In many ways the movement embodied the notion of education as human development.

 Often they were established in poor working class districts of the rapidly expanding industrial towns.
 Lord Shaftesbury eventually came to be the chairman of Ragged schools and championed the movement for thirty nine years.
 Several different schools claim to have been the first truly free school for poor or ‘ragged’ people but free education is a tradition which spans time and culture.